Manny-D/Incident-Response/README.md

 ## Introduction
-In the Azure HoneyNet project, I acted as a Cyber Incident Responder (CIR) in my Security Operation's Center (SOC), successfully resolving various security incidents.
-This report summarizes what I've learninged and highlights the effectiveness of the implemented incident response protocols for 4 of them.
+Related to the [Azure HoneyNet project](https://github.com/Manny-D/Azure-Honeynet-SOC), in this project I acted as a Cyber Incident Responder (CIR) in my homelab Security Operation's Center (SOC), successfully triaging and resolving various security incidents.
+This report delves into 4 of them and summarizes what I've learned and highlights the effectiveness of the implemented incident response protocols.

 <br>

 ## Scope
-This document details the 4 incidents, including its overview, potential consequences, mitigation strategies, and categorization.
+This document will details the following 4 incidents:
 - Incident ID: 29 - Brute Force ATTEMPT - Windows
 - Incident ID: 10 - Possible Privilege Escalation (Azure Key Vault Critical Credential Retrieval or Update)
+- Incident ID: 9 - Malware Detected
 - Incident ID: 82 - Brute Force ATTEMPT - Linux Syslog
-- Incident ID: 9 - Malware Detected

 <br>